The Arctics Tricky Quest For Sustainable Tourism - UrduPoint

 The Arctic's Tricky Quest For Sustainable Tourism

-The Svalbard archipelago, located 1,300 kilometres from the North Pole and reachable by commercial airline flights, offers visitors vast expanses of untouched nature, with majestic mountains, glaciers and frozen fjords.
+The Svalbard archipelago, located 1,300 kilometres (800 miles) from the North Pole and reachable by commercial airline flights, offers visitors vast expanses of untouched nature, with majestic mountains, glaciers and frozen fjords.

 Or, the fjords used to be frozen.
 Svalbard is now on the frontline of climate change, with the Arctic warming three times faster than the planet.